numbas/editor/docs/exam/reference.rst

 When you create a new exam, access is limited to you and any other members of the project the exam belongs to.
 You can grant extra access to indvidual users or *publish* your exam to the public database, where it can be viewed by any other user.

-.. topic:: Give access to a user
+Give access to a user
     Type a name into the search box to find a user.
     Click on a user's name in the results list to add them to the access list.